Julia Mehlin ‘26 | English major, Professional and Creative Writing minor

 English is all about being like human.
 It’s a way to connect and empathize with other people and stories from the past.
 Being a good writer is super important no matter what field you're going into, and I’ve learned so much from being an English major here at Saint Anselm.

-If you run into Julia Mehlin ’26 on campus, there’s a huge chance that she’ll be smiling.
-When she isn’t reading, writing, or enthusiastically discussing Victorian literature, Mehlin spends her time on campus attending humanities events and working as a writing consultant in the Academic Resource Center (ARC).
-With dreams of taking her literary skills to the editing, publishing, or journalism industry after graduation, the Conley Scholarship recipient attributes supportive faculty and the kindness of the Hilltop community to her positive, enriching experience at Saint Anselm College.
+If you ran into Julia Mehlin ’26 on campus, there was a huge chance that she’ll be smiling.
+When she wasn’t reading, writing, or enthusiastically discussing Victorian literature, Mehlin spent her time attending humanities events and working as a writing consultant in the Academic Resource Center (ARC).
+With dreams of taking her literary skills to the editing, publishing, or journalism industry after graduation, Mehlin landed a job as news reporter for Voices, a community newspaper in Southbury, Conn., where she assists with writing, reporting, copy editing, and social media.
+The Conley Scholarship recipient attributes supportive faculty and the kindness of the Hilltop community to her positive, enriching experience at Saint Anselm College.

 Why did you choose Saint Anselm College?

-I chose Saint Anselm when my brother my touring the College and I was in 7th grade.
+I chose Saint Anselm when my brother toured the College when I was in 7th grade.
 I just fell in love with campus because it’s small, it’s beautiful, and I noticed that the people are very nice here.
 At Saint Anselm you will have the door held for you and people will smile at you in passing.
 I wanted to go to a small school with a tight-knit community!
 When I was a senior in high school, I took an online pre-application course with Professor Gary Bouchard.
 It was a small group, just myself, Professor Bouchard, and another girl who ended up becoming one of my close friends!
-We just talked about literature the whole time, and after connecting with Professor Bouchard I knew I could see myself doing well here.
+We just talked about literature the whole time, and after connecting with Professor Bouchard I knew I could see myself doing well at Saint Anselm.

 Why did you decide to study English and writing?

-Have you done any internships at Saint Anselm?
+Did you do any internships at Saint Anselm?

-Yes, I’ve interned in the Office of College Communications and Marketing (CCM) on campus for two semesters.
-I focus mainly on writing stories and creating social media captions for the Jean School of Nursing and Health Sciences.
-I really, really enjoy it and it’s been a very cool experience.
-Director of Communications Anna Brennan-Curry has been so good to me, encouraging, and really helped me grow as a writer.
-Her advice is very constructive and I’ve learned so much!
+Yes, I interned in the Office of College Communications and Marketing (CCM) on campus for two semesters.
+I focused mainly on writing stories and creating social media captions for the Jean School of Nursing and Health Sciences.
+I really, really enjoyed it and it was a very cool experience.
+Director of Communications Anna Brennan-Curry was so good to me, encouraging, and really helped me grow as a writer.
+Her advice was very constructive and I learned so much!
 Professor Meoghan Cronin told me I should apply for the internship, and I am so thankful that she was able to connect me to CCM.

-What else are you involved with on campus?
+What else were you involved with on campus?

-I am a writing consultant in the ARC and I love going to Come Friday Forums.
+I was a writing consultant in the ARC and I loved going to Come Friday Forums.
 I had the opportunity to run one with Professor Cronin called “What did we lose when we stopped writing letters to people?”
-I also love attending talks when poets visit, like when Poet Laureate of New Hampshire Jennifer Militello did a reading of her new book.
+I also loved attending talks when poets visit, like when Poet Laureate of New Hampshire Jennifer Militello did a reading of her new book.
 She signed my copy!

-I love the English and Communication Department.
-All the faculty have been so good to me, and I’ve learned so much from them.
-As a writer and as a student, Professor Cronin has truly inspired me.
-I tend to be very critical of what I write, and anytime I would bring something to her she would encourage me and help me make it better.
+I loved the English and Communication Department.
+All the faculty were so good to me, and I’ve learned so much from them.
+As a writer and as a student, Professor Cronin truly inspired me.
+I tend to be very critical of what I write, and anytime I brought something to her she would encourage me and help me make it better.
 Her enthusiasm for English is so inspiring, you can tell she loves it so much.
 When a professor loves what they do and what they teach, it rubs off on students.

 Did you study abroad at Saint Anselm?